Google Chrome's dark mode for the web coming to desktop - 9to5Google

 Both of Chrome’s “simple” inversions likely invert all colors on the web, regardless of whether that inversion would really count as “dark mode,” inverting an already dark website into a light theme for example.
 The selective options, on the other hand, should only invert colors based on certain thresholds, according to the code.

-Would you use a dark mode for web pages on desktop Chrome?
+Would you use one of these dark modes for web pages on desktop Chrome?
 Let us know in the comments.